 The coronavirus disease 2019 ("COVID-19") pandemic and its ongoing impact on markets, the supply chain and the labor force continue to influence trends affecting our business.
-While many customers that delayed projects or reduced operations earlier in the pandemic have resumed more normal levels of activity, certain customers have recently experienced increased COVID-19-related employee absences and supply chain challenges, resulting in disruptions to projects on which we are working.
-Continuing effects of supply chain disruptions include elevated prices, limited availability or delays in deliveries for certain materials necessary for our projects, notably copper, steel, electronic components, and certain plastics.
-Reduced availability of certain materials has resulted in a need to take actions such as carrying higher levels of inventory than we typically hold, or, in some cases, substituting higher-cost materials or sourcing materials from new suppliers which may offer less favorable terms or pricing than our usual suppliers.
+While commodity prices for some of the materials we procure recently have begun to stabilize, concerns remain around limited availability or delays in deliveries for certain materials necessary for our projects, notably copper, steel, aluminum, electronic components, and certain plastics.
+Reduced availability of certain materials has resulted in a continuing need to take actions such as carrying higher levels of inventory than we typically hold, or, in some cases, substituting higher-cost materials or sourcing materials from new suppliers which may offer less favorable terms or pricing than our usual suppliers.
+Such actions have resulted in an increase in working capital through the first nine months of fiscal 2022.
 We seek to mitigate supply chain risk by maintaining relationships with multiple vendors, and to recoup higher materials costs through adjusted pricing.
-However, we may not be able to pass on all increased costs, and our suppliers may be unable to provide the materials we require.
-We are also experiencing a recent increase in employee absences related to exposure to, or illness from, COVID-19, which can result in production inefficiencies and delays, higher overtime costs, or the need to outsource activities or use more expensive contract labor.
-An inability to procure materials in a timely manner, to complete work on schedule, or to reflect higher materials or labor costs in our pricing to customers could result in a loss of revenue or lower profit margins, and could have a significant impact on our operating results.
+However, we are not able to pass on all increased costs, and our suppliers are facing challenges in providing the materials we require.
+We are also continuing to experience workforce disruptions related to exposure to, or illness from, COVID-19, which have resulted in production inefficiencies and delays, higher overtime costs, and the need to outsource activities or use more expensive contract labor.
+An inability to procure materials in a timely manner, to complete work on schedule, and to reflect higher materials or labor costs in our pricing to customers has had, and could continue to have, a significant impact on our operating results.

-The COVID-19 pandemic and related responses are continuing to evolve, and therefore, continue to present potential new risks to our business, particularly in light of new variants of the virus.
-To date, the COVID-19 pandemic has had a number of adverse impacts on our results of operations.
-We continue to monitor and implement evolving health and safety protocols, including vaccine mandates or testing requirements imposed by governmental entities or our customers.
-Factors that we expect will continue to affect our results of operations in the future include, but are not limited to, the potential impacts on our workforce of either illness or the shut-down of job sites; the impact of any vaccine mandates or testing requirements on employee recruiting and retention; a reduced demand for our services; increases in operating costs due to disruptions, personal protective equipment requirements and other increased employment-related costs; supply chain disruptions; increased material prices; and limitations on the ability of our customers to pay us on a timely basis.
+Factors related to the COVID-19 pandemic that we expect will continue to affect our results of operations in the future include, but are not limited to, the potential impacts on our workforce of either illness or the shut-down of job sites; the impact of any vaccine mandates or testing requirements on employee recruiting and retention; a reduced demand for our services; increases in operating costs due to disruptions, personal protective equipment requirements and other increased employment-related costs; supply chain disruptions; increased material prices; and limitations on the ability of our customers to pay us on a timely basis.
 With respect to employees working remotely, we may also be more vulnerable to security breaches, cyber-attacks, computer viruses, ransomware, or other similar events.
 Although we have implemented policies, procedures and security software intended to protect our information technology systems, networks and infrastructure, these measures may not be effective against all potential cybersecurity threats.

 We are continuing to monitor conditions affecting our business and will take actions as may be necessary to protect the health and safety of our employees and to serve our customers.
-The ultimate impact and the extent to which the COVID-19 pandemic will continue to affect our business, results of operations and financial condition are difficult to predict and depend on numerous evolving factors outside our control including: emergence of new variants of the virus; government, social, business and other actions taken in response to the pandemic; any additional waves of COVID-19 infections; vaccine efficacy on new variants of the virus; the impact of government or customer vaccine mandates or testing requirements on employee recruiting and retention; and the effect of the pandemic on short- and long-term general economic conditions, including the supply chain.
+The ultimate impact and the extent to which the COVID-19 pandemic will continue to affect our business, results of operations and financial condition are difficult to predict and depend on numerous evolving factors outside our control including: emergence of new variants of the virus; government, social, business and other actions taken in response to the pandemic; any additional waves of COVID-19 infections; vaccine efficacy on new variants of the virus; the impact of vaccine mandates or testing requirements on employee recruiting and retention; and the effect of the pandemic on short- and long-term general economic conditions, including the supply chain.

 Please refer to Part I. Item 1A.
-"Risk Factors" of our Annual Report on Form 10-K for the year ended September 30, 2021 for further information.
+"Risk Factors" of our Annual Report on Form 10-K for the fiscal year ended September 30, 2021 for further information.